andreyka26-git/andreyka26-git.github.io/_posts/2023-03-09-how-to-add-ssh-key-for-passwordless-connection-in-ubuntu.md

 ---
 layout: post
-title: "How to add ssh key for passwordless connection in ubuntu"
+title: "How to add ssh key for passwordless connection in Ubuntu"
 date: 2023-03-09 11:02:35 -0000
 category: ["Infrastructure"]
 tags: [infrastructure]
 description: "In this article we are going to configure passwordless ssh connection from your client machine to the linux server.
 This is step-by-step guide about how to change standard ssh connection using username and password to only username plus private/public ssh key pair."
+thumbnail: /assets/2023-03-09-how-to-add-ssh-key-for-passwordless-connection-in-ubuntu/logo.png
 ---

 * TOC